né Ritter

 Note: prior to 2019 I published under my former name Ritter

 Coretta, S., Casillas, J. V., Roessig, S. [...] & Roettger, T. B. (2023).
 Multidimensional signals and analytic flexibility: Estimating degrees of freedom in human speech analyses.
-Advances in Methods and Practices in Psychological Science. link to pre-print
+Advances in Methods and Practices in Psychological Science, 6(3), 1–29. link to article

 Dahmen, S., Grice, M., & Roessig, S. (2023).
 Prosodic and Segmental Aspects of Pronunciation Training and Their Effects on L2.
 Languages, 8(1), 74. link to article